coschain/contentos-go/cmd/autosetup/README.md

 ## Step 8.
 Start your node

-If you don't want to start your node, please skip step 8 and step 9
+If you don't want to start your node, please skip step 8 and 9
 ```
 Do you want to start the node right now? (yes/no)
 ```